gramener/gramex/docs/components.rst

 Components
 ----------

-`Web components`_ allow custom HTML elements.
+Visual components are rendered by default on the DOM as `web components`_ or custom HTML elements.
 With a small `polyfill`_, target browsers are supported.

 .. _Web components: http://webcomponents.org/
 .. _polyfill: https://github.com/WebComponents/webcomponentsjs

-Layered data-driven approach

-- Composable components.
-Apply a component over another in a way
-- Scaling and other transformations
-- Axes
-- Default stroke colour, stroke width, padding, etc
-- Attribute lambda parameters
-- Transformable.
-Transforms should also be composable.
-- Ability to access template intermediate variables (layouts, scales, etc) from outside on server and client side
-- Themes
-- Any symbol instead of default symbols

-Flexible rendering:
+Vega is the charting engine of choice, but may not be the only one.
+(Leaflet maps, for example, may be an option.)

-- Rendering may be on the client side or the server side
+Components can be rendered on the client side or the server side, in multiple formats (including PPTX, images, and SVG.)
-- Rendered views can be edited on the client side as well
-- Renderable for PPTX, PDF, PNG, SVG, etc
-- Responsive on the server side (re-layout) or the client side (preserve aspect)
-- CSS classes reserved for components

-Containers and controls:

-- Grids
-- Themes
-- Standard components
+Components are packaged into a chartogram

+- a single Javascript file
+- managed by an npm module
+- served via github.io (dev) / jsdelivr (prod)

 Interactive charts: